 - Consider Interdisciplinary Options

-In recent years, many universities have introduced interdisciplinary science programs that combine two or more fields to offer a broader perspective.
-Consider whether an interdisciplinary major appeals to you and aligns with your goals.
-Such programs can open unique opportunities for research and careers at the intersection of multiple disciplines.
+In recent years, many universities have introduced interdisciplinary science programs that explore the relationship between two or more fields to offer a broader perspective and unique research opportunities with real-world applications.
+Consider whether an interdisciplinary major aligns with your goals.

 - Assess Research Opportunities